rj433/Exercise-05b-FPS/README.md

 # Exercise-05b-FPS
 Exercise for MSCH-C220, 29 March 2021

+A demonstration of this exercise is available at [https://youtu.be/To-ivKKIito](https://youtu.be/To-ivKKIito)

 This exercise is a chance to play with Godot's 3D capability for the first time.
 We will be creating a simple first-person-controlled character, and then adding some Constructive Solid Geometry to our scene.